-The deliberative process privilege (also referred to as the executive or governmental privilege) protects the internal decision-making processes of government agencies in order to safeguard the quality of agency decisions.34 There are essentially three policy bases for this privilege: (1) to protect and encourage the creative debate and candid discussion of alternatives, recommendations, and advisory personal opinions between subordinates and superiors; (2) to protect against premature disclosure of proposed policies before they have been finally adopted; and (3) to protect against are always wholly within the work-product privilege); Associated Dry Goods v.
-NLRB, 455 F. Supp.
-802, 810-811 (S.D.N.Y.
-1978).
+The deliberative process privilege (also referred to as the executive or governmental privilege) protects the internal decision-making processes of government agencies in order to safeguard the quality of agency decisions.
+There are essentially three policy bases for this privilege: (1) to protect and encourage the cleative debate and candid discussion of alternatives, recommendations, and advisory personal opinions between subordinates and superiors; (2) to protect against premature disclosure of proposed policies before they have been finally adopted; and (3) to protect against conturing the issues and misleading the public by the disclosure of reasons and rationales that unimately do not form the basis for an agency's actions.